-The defeat of the Imperial Germany and the abdication of the emperor gave an opportunity to parliamentary parties to recast German polity.
 A National Assembly met at Weimer and established a democratic constitution with a federal structure.
 The republic, however, was not received well by its own people largely because of the terms it was forced to accept after Germany's defeat at the end of the First World War.
-Many

-Germans held the new Weimer Republic responsible for not only the defeat in the war but the disgrace at Versailles.
+Many Germans held the new Weimer Republic responsible for not only the defeat in the war but the disgrace at Versailles.

-The Effects of the War- The war had a devastating impact on the entire continent both psychologically and financially.
+The Effects of the War - The war had a devastating impact on the entire continent both psychologically and financially.
 From being a creditor, Europe became a debtor.
-The supporters of the Weimer Republic were criticized and became easy targets of attack in the conservative nationalist circles.
+The supporters of the Weimer Republic were criticised and became easy targets of attack in the conservative nationalist circles.
 Soldiers came to be placed above civilians.
 Aggressive war propaganda and national honour became important.
-The fragile democracy could not survive and led to instability in Europe.

 Political Radicalism and Economic Crisis: The birth of the Weimer Republic coincided with the uprising of the Spartacist League on the pattern of the Bolshevik Revolution in Russia.
 The Spartacists founded the Communist Party of Germany.
-The political instability in Germany paved the way for Hitler.

-Political radicalization was heightened by the economic crisis of 1923.
+Political radicalisation was heightened by the economic crisis of 1923.
 As Germany refused to pay the war reparations, France occupied its leading industrial area, Ruhr.
 Germany retaliated with printing paper currency recklessly.
 The value of the mark collapsed.
 Prices of goods soared.
 There was hyperinflation.